serraict/dremio-firebird-connector/README.md

 # Dremio ARP Firebird Connector

-Althoough this connector needs testing and should not be considered production-ready, I have been running it in a production environment for several months now without any significant problem.
+⚠️ Although this connector needs testing and should not be considered production-ready, I have been running it in a production environment for several months now without any significant problem.

 ## Installation